-This section of A Course in Miracles calls us to defend Truth by denying the power of error to hurt us in any way.
-We know that we are deferring to error’s supposed power whenever we feel doubt or fear.
+The “Atonement as Defense” is a section of A Course in Miracles that calls us to defend the truth by denying the power of error to hurt us in any way.
+We know that we are deferring to error – or the power of wrong-minded thinking – whenever we feel doubt or fear.
 These feelings impede our miracle-working abilities.
 They render the Atonement inaccessible.
 They block the way to Heaven.

-However, Jesus is explicitly stating that there is also a positive use of denial.
-If we use it to deny the ability of error – alternatively called a lack of love or sin – to injure us, then we are using appropriately.
-Indeed, to deny the power of error is to affirm the power of Truth.
-This is the right use – or perhaps a Christ-use – of this mind tool.
+However, A Course in Miracles explicitly states that there is also a way in which denial can be used positively.
+If we use it to deny the ability of error – alternatively called a lack of love or sin – to injure us, then we are using it appropriately.
+Indeed, to deny the power of error is to tacitly affirm the power of truth and love.
+This is the right use – a Christ-minded use – of this tool.

 The means are easier to understand after the value of the goal is firmly established.
 It is a question of what it is for.
 Everyone defends his treasure, and will do so automatically.
 The real questions are, what do you treasure and how much do you treasure it?
-Once you have learned to consider these questions and to bring them into all your actions, you will have little difficult in clarifying the means.
+Once you have learned to consider these questions and to bring them into all your actions, you will have little difficulty in clarifying the means.
 The means are available whenever you ask (T-2.II.3:2-7).

-This, of course, echoes the beautiful passages in Matthew’s Gospel about where we “lay up” our treasure.
+This echoes the beautiful passages in Matthew’s Gospel about where we “lay up” our treasure.

 Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal: For where your treasure is, there will your heart be also.

 And a few sentences later, the helpful reminder that a person cannot “serve two masters:”